-COMMITTEE RECOMMENDATION: DATE:

-BOARD ACTION: DATE:

-SUBMITTED BY: Joann A. Boughman 301-445-1992 jboughman@usmd.edu
+COMMITTEE RECOMMENDATION: App proval DATE: May 15, 2018 BOARD ACTION: DATE: SUBMITTED BY: Joann A. Boughman 301-445-1992 jboughman@usmd.edu

 Executive Summary

 A. Centrality to institutional mission statement and planning priorities

 The Master of Science in Transformational Educational Leadership operationalizes Towson University's mission to "prepare graduates who will serve as effective, ethical leaders" and to promote "leadership development."